GetMetaMap/metamap-cordova-plugin/docs/metaMap-ionic-cordova.md

 category: 61ae8e8dba577a0010791480
 ---

-# Mati for Ionic Cordova Usage Guide
+# MetaMap for Ionic Cordova Usage Guide

-This is a usage guide to implement Mati for [Ionic for Cordova framework](https://ionicframework.com/docs/v1/guide/preface.html) for the following platforms:
+This is a usage guide to implement MetaMap for [Ionic for Cordova framework](https://ionicframework.com/docs/v1/guide/preface.html) for the following platforms:

 * [Cordova](#cordova)
 * [Ionic](#ionic-cordova)